How do I get a loan as a young person?

 As a credit broker, MoneySuperMarket is compensated by lenders, not customers, ensuring that our services are free for you to use.

-MoneySuperMarket is a credit broker – this means we’ll show you products offered by lenders.
+MoneySuperMarket is a credit broker, which means we’ll show you products offered by lenders.
 We never take a fee from customers for this broking service.
-Instead, we are usually paid a fee by the lenders – though the size of that payment doesn’t affect how we show products to customers.
+Instead, we are usually paid a fee by the lenders, though the size of that payment doesn’t affect how we show products to customers.